k3jph/k3jph.github.io/coat-of-arms.md

 cap="Cockade adapted from the liveries of the arms" alt="Cockade adapted from the liveries of the arms" %}

-Complementing the coat of arms, I have adopted a distinctive heraldic cockade, a traditional decorative rosette historically used to symbolize allegiance, affiliation, or identity.
-Often worn on hats or uniforms, cockades have a rich tradition in heraldry and carry symbolic significance.

-My personal heraldic cockade consists of three concentric circles in white, blue, and gold, arranged from the outside to the center.
-These colors mirror those prominently featured in my coat of arms.
-Together, the cockade and coat of arms visually reinforce my personal and heraldic identity, bridging symbolism from both tradition and personal heritage.
+A cockade is a decorative rosette historically used to show allegiance, affiliation, or identity.
+This personal para-heraldic version consists of three concentric circles in white, blue, and gold, arranged from the outside inward.

-Together, the harmonious arrangement of these colors reinforces a balanced blend of heritage, individual values, and an appreciation of intercultural connections.
-By incorporating this cockade alongside my coat of arms, I emphasize not only my personal identity but also the timeless unity of meaningful symbolism across diverse cultures.
+It was adopted after the Maltese grant and has no separate institutional or legal status.

 <p class="coat-of-arms-back"><a href="#contents">Back to contents <span aria-hidden="true">↑</span></a></p>